 Cumulative Gross Relative Return (%) vs. MSCI World Index

-A lower Impax gender rank indicates a higher ranking — 1 is highest and 100 is lowest.
-Attribution is based on daily gross holdings-based results, which does not include fund expenses, trading costs, etc. The total cumulative gross return for the fund was 51.57% vs. 37.68% for MSCI World.
-Other not-rated securities and cash were excluded from both charts: Fund weight 4.53% vs. World Index weight: 0.44% and Fund’s gross relative return: -0.37%.
-Past performance is no guarantee of future results.
+A lower Impax Gender rank indicates a higher ranking – 1 is highest and 100 is lowest.
+Attribution is based on daily gross holdings based results, which does not include fund expenses, trading costs and etc. The total cumulative gross return for the fund was 53.89% vs. 41.67% for MSCI World.
+Other not rated securities and cash were excluded from both charts: Fund weight 4.63% vs. World Index weight: 0.25% and Fund’s gross relative return: -0.96%.

 Top 10 Holdings

 Microsoft Corp.
 5.1%, Lululemon Athletica, Inc. 2.2%, Texas Instruments, Inc. 2.2%, American Water Works Co., Inc. 2.1%, Accenture PLC, Class A 2.0%, Wolters Kluwer NV 2.0%, Principal Financial Group, Inc. 2.0%, Estee Lauder Cos, Inc., The, Class A 1.9%, Starbucks Corp.
 1.9% and Fortis, Inc. 1.9%.
 Holdings are subject to change.

 1 The minimum investment needed for investment in PXWIX is $250,000.